Frequently Asked Questions

 cannot be sinless, how can we ever know

-seems to be saying that people need to seek assurance of salvation in
+whether or not we are truly saved?
+Some of your articles seem to be saying that people need to seek assurance of salvation in

 their works.

-Q: Isn't it wrong to judge
+Q: Is it wrong to judge

 someone else's salvation?